Creating signed certs for vCenter has

 Option [1 or 2]: 1

-Choose an output directory (/root/SSLCerts created earlier).
+Choose an output directory (

 Please provide a directory location to write the CSR(s) and PrivateKey(s) to: